ericearl/githubPagesTutorial/rtd/workshop/basic-markdown.md

 ## More Markdown

-A full tutorial about writing markdown can be found here: [The Magic of Markdown](http://laderast.github.io/magic-of-markdown/)
+A full tutorial about writing markdown can be found here: [The Magic of Markdown by Ted Laderas](http://laderast.github.io/magic-of-markdown/)

 ## What is Markdown?